 Hence, the example is illustrative for a wide range of practical problems, provided that the structure of interest can be decomposed into an active and passive part.
 In what follows, all methods assume that the operational excitation at node 1 is unmeasurable in practice, but transmits vibrations through the interfaces at node 2 to receiving locations at node 3.
 The responses shall then be built up from a certain description of the vibrations measured at the interface (node 1 → 2) and an appropriate set of transfer functions relating these vibrations to the receiving responses (node 2 → 3).
 The fundamental choices herein dictate to which TPA family the method is classified.

-A TPA workflow can typically be subdivided in the following steps:
+A TPA workflow can typically be subdivided into the following steps:

-The steps are shown schematically in the following figure, from left to right and further categorized into three families.
+The steps are shown schematically in the following figure, from left to right, and further categorized into three families.
 Depending on the TPA method at hand, some or all of these steps may be performed in arbitrary order.
-The optimization actions that follow from such an analysis are generally not considered part of the workflow.
+The optimization actions that follow from such analyses are generally not considered part of the workflow.

 The TPA workflow, depicted stepwise for the three TPA families.

 Transmissibility-based TPA is great for troubleshooting dominant sources and paths.
-Classical TPA and component-based-TPA can be tedious processes, as they require FRFs to be measured on several (sub-) assemblies.
-If one is merely interested in the path contributions of different uncorrelated sources through their interfaces, it is faster to use a transmissibility-based approach such as Operational TPA.
-As these methods use responses only, the insights gained from it are limited to ranking of sources and their dominant paths.
+Classical TPA and component-based TPA can be tedious processes, as they require FRFs to be measured on several (sub-) assemblies.
+If one is merely interested in the path contributions of different uncorrelated sources through their interfaces, a transmissibility-based approach such as operational TPA is faster.
+As these methods use responses only, the insights gained from them are limited to the ranking of sources and their dominant paths.